hibernator11/nls-jena-tdb/README.md

 dataset.close();
 ```

+For the instructions to generate the RDF from scratch please follow the following [link](https://github.com/hibernator11/nls-fellowship-2022-23/blob/master/README.md#generating-the-rdf).

 ## Structure of the project
 This project is based on Java and Maven.
 It requires Maven installed in your computer to be able to run the project.